• 2016 Competition Overview •

 Reserve A Spot

-Cities enter the competition by signing up on the website.
-All cities must sign up by the deadline to compete.
+Cities entered the competition by signing up on the website.
+All cities had to sign up by the deadline to compete.

 15 April 2015